davidk132/wordpress-docker-compose/README.md

 ## Volumes

-Docker creates a volume out of the `wp-content` folder, which containers everything that most developers will need: themes, plugins, uploads and sometimes things like caches and other temp files for plugins and frameworks.
+Docker creates a volume out of the `wp-content` folder, which contains everything that most developers will need: themes, plugins, uploads and sometimes things like caches and other temp files for plugins and frameworks.

 The `wp-content` folder is replicated the the host's (i.e. your computer's) folder where you installed `docker-compose.yml`.
 Everything you change there is replicated inside the WordPress container.
 Cool!